n., plural: trophic levels

 Other trophic levels

-The organism that feeds on a secondary consumer is called a tertiary consumer and the one that eats on a tertiary consumer is referred to as quaternary consumer.
+The organism that feeds on a secondary consumer is called a tertiary consumer and the one that eats on a tertiary consumer is referred to as a quaternary consumer.
 The tertiary consumers and the quaternary consumers occupy trophic levels 4 and 5, respectively.

 The last of the trophic level is occupied by decomposers, such as detritivores.
-They feed on dead plant and animal matter.
+They feed on dead plants and animal matter.
 Detritivores are decomposers that specifically fragment to consume their food.
 Examples of detritivores are worms, millipedes, dung flies, woodlice, and slugs.
 Other decomposers include fungi and bacteria.
-They consume nutrients at molecular level as opposed to other consumers that eat their food and digest them.
+They consume nutrients at the molecular level as opposed to other consumers that eat their food and digest them.
 These decomposers rely on readily available nutrients in the simplest form, e.g. materials that have been digested or substrates derived from deceased or rotting organisms.
 Parasites that feed on available organic materials but do not necessarily kill the host may also be included in this group.

 Decomposers occupy the last trophic level or the top of the ecological pyramid.
 The most common decomposers are fungi.
 They are the first instigators of decomposition.
-They have the enzymes and other compounds to break down biomolecules of deceased organism.
+They have the enzymes and other compounds to break down the biomolecules of the deceased organism.
 Bacteria also have enzymes that break down organic compounds into simpler forms.
 After the decomposition process, the detritivores then act on the remains, scavenging for detritus or decomposing organic matter.
 The role of decomposers in the ecosystem is vital as they are the ones that break down the organic matter of dead organisms where a part of them returns to earth as a geochemical component.

 Biomass in an ecological pyramid is lost progressively from the bottom up.
-The greatest biomass amount is found at the base trophic level that includes the producers.
+The greatest biomass amount is found at the base trophic level which includes the producers.
 Since the primary consumers rely on producers for sustenance, the biomass amount of the producers would, therefore, be a limiting factor to the biomass of the primary consumers.

 Monitoring the trophic levels is essential so as to gain an understanding of the interrelationships between organisms as well as the ecological processes that occur within an ecosystem.
 In that way, the magnitude of herbivory, predation, and decomposition processes could be used to know the status and stability of an ecosystem.